gurpreet-1212/Sudoku-Solver-DSA-Proj/Sudoku_project-master/README.md

 - The object of the puzzle is to fill the remaining squares, using all the numbers 1–9 exactly once in each row, column, and the nine 3 × 3 subgrids.
 - we can easily execute this program with the help of this.

-## Feedback

-If you have any feedback, please reach out to us at suryabhanrana981@gmail.com